IceStreams/MSAM2CD/README.md

 # MSAM2CD

-"Integrating Segment Anything Model with Instance-Level Change Synthesis for Single-Temporal Unsupervised Change Detection" The manuscript has been submitted to IEEE TGRS.
+"Metric Calibrated Adaptive SAM2 Network for change detection in High Resolution Remote Sensing Images" The manuscript has been submitted to IEEE IGARSS2025.
 The relevant code is being organized.